RahulJung/AI-Assisted-Public-Health-Surveillance-Platform/README.md

 ```

 Use `force=true` when you want to rebuild the local synthetic dataset after changing the simulation design.

-## Why This Matters

-Public health analysts often need to distinguish a real early signal from data quality artifacts.
-This prototype demonstrates how AI/ML and RAG can support that workflow by combining synthetic HL7/EHR-style data, explainable anomaly detection, indicator lag logic, facility-level quality flags, and retrieval of relevant public health knowledge.

-The output is decision support for epidemiologist review, not automated outbreak confirmation.

 ## Docker Setup